berzerk0/GitPage/CTF-Writeups/Derpnstink-Vulnhub.md

 There's also a `robots.txt` webpage listing  `/php/` and `/temporary` as off-limits.

-Before filling up in the server access log, we can visit the site like a regular user and try to gain information a bit more quietly.
+Before filling up in the server access log, we can visit the site like a regular user and try to gain information quietly.

 `http://192.168.56.101/`